Conductance of a subdiffusive random weighted tree: Appendix : proofs omitted from the main text

 Thus we see that, if $\alpha(t)$ is finite, so are the $\alpha(t[x])$ for $x$ in $t$.
 In this case, one has

 and iterating the previous identity,

 This shows that

 but our assumptions and Biggins' theorem imply that, almost surely on the event of non-extinction, $M_n(T) \to M_\infty(T) > 0$, thus $\Pt(\alpha(T) < \infty)$ is the probability that $T$ is finite. \end{proof} Finally, we recall and prove Fact~\ref{fact:ineqconvexrenorm}. \begin{fact*} Let $\xi$ be a non-negative random variable such that $\E[\xi]$ is in $\intoo{0}{\infty}$.
-Let $\phi : \R_+ \to \R_+$ be a continuously differentiable, regularly varying at infinity, convex function.
-Then,
+Let $\phi : \R_+ \to \R_+$ be a differentiable, convex function.
+Further assume that